-Transfers between stages represent the migration of loans from Stage 1 to Stage 2 following a significant increase in credit risk or to Stage 3 as loans enter defaulted status.
+Transfers between stages represent the migration of loans from Stage 1 to Stage 2 following a 'significant increase in credit risk' or to Stage 3 as loans enter defaulted status.
 Conversely, improvement in credit quality and loans exiting default result in loans migrating in the opposite direction.
-The approach taken to identify a 'significant increase in credit risk' and identifying defaulted and credit-impaired assets is outlined in the credit risk section of the Risk Management Report on page 137 of the Group's Annual Report for the year ended 31 December 2019, with updates for 2020 (including the impact of the implementation of a revised definition of default) outlined in the asset quality section of the OFR on pages 29 to 34.
+The approach taken to identify a significant increase in credit risk and identifying defaulted and credit-impaired assets is outlined in the Financial risk management note on page 175 of The Governor and Company of the Bank of Ireland's Annual Report for the year ended 31 December 2019, with updates for 2020 (including the implementation of a revised definition of default) outlined in the Credit risk exposures note on page 53.